 None of these feelings belong to us.
 They belong to the situation and or mental-movies (aka thoughts).
 It’s like situations and thoughts want to feel themselves using our capacity to feel.

 The degree to which we feel the heat of a hot plate depends on how closely we stick to it.
-If we touch and immediately let go, we do feel the heat but it doesn’t get to us (or burn us).
+If we touch and immediately let go, we do feel the heat but it doesn’t “get to” us (or burn us).

 Much the same way the degree to which we feel the emotions of a thought depends on how closely we stick to it.

 For instance, when someone embarrasses us in front of many people – we feel bad.
-If we can zoom out and watch – we can notice that along with the actual scene going on in the world, there is a mental movie as well – with hazy visuals and character-speak that amplify the experience of the embarrassment.
+If we can zoom out and watch – we can notice that along with the actual scene going on in the world, there is a mental movie as well – with hazy visuals and character-speak that amplify the experience of embarrassment.
 The experience of embarrassment is not our chosen reaction to the situation, it is what the situation feels like – much like a hot plate feels hot, and a grey cup visually appears as such.
 Why certain physical and mental sensations occur together is a different discussion – but the fact is that the feeling of embarrassment is embedded in the situation that’s occurring in the world around us and also in the mental movie that’s going on in the mind at that moment.
 We are not choosing to feel embarrassed, the situation and the mental-movie demand to be felt that way.
-This also means that the feeling of embarrassment does not belong to us, it belongs to the situation and the mental-movie that’s currently running.
+This also means that the feeling of embarrassment does not belong to us, it belongs to the situation and the mental movie that’s currently running.

 Now, if we are able to watch the sensations come and go, and not closely stick to it – THEY WILL NOT GET US OR HURT US.